Kaysims/Grip-Club/README.md

     It is clear that the images used within the Grip Club website has caused points to drop across both desktop and mobile sites with the lighthouse tests.
 As this website is for educational purposes i am not going to make any changes, however in the future with more experiance or if this site was to go live i would address these.

 ## Wave tool testing
-[Wave tool](https://wave.webaim.org/) was used to further test the Grip Club Site.
-Wave checked for any errors and colour contrast.
+[Wave tool](https://wave.webaim.org/) was used to further test the Grip Club site.
+Wave checked for any errors in the code and also that the colour contrast used in the site was accessible.
 Some corrections have been made prioir to these results that will be discussed in the fixed bug section.
 No errors have been found.
 * ### Wave tool results for about us page :
   * The results show 2 contrast errors with the h1 and p in the hero section.
 I am not concerned with this as the contrast has passed other contrast tests and has meet the WCAG 2.1 AA and AAA guidlines.